gsdpi/uncertainty_ESN_paper/README.md

 ---

-# Epistemic Uncertainty Assessment in Echo State Networks by Analysis of the Reservoir Dynamics
+# Can Reservoirs Sense the Shift: Out-of-Distribution Detection in Echo State Networks

-Epistemic uncertainty arises from regions of the input space where models lack exposure during training and may result in significant performance degradation in deployment.
-Echo State Networks are often used as virtual sensors or digital twins processing temporal input data, so their robustness against this type of degradation is crucial.
-This paper addresses this challenge by proposing a score comparing the similarity between the dynamic evolution of the reservoir in training and in inference.
-This research aims to enhance model confidence and adaptability in evolving conditions.
+Model uncertainty, arising from regions of the input distribution insufficiently represented during training, is known as *epistemic uncertainty* and can lead to significant performance degradation during deployment.
+This issue becomes especially critical in dynamic environments, where data distributions evolve over time, a phenomenon known as *domain shift*.
+Echo State Networks, widely used as soft sensors and for real-time edge applications, must maintain robustness under such conditions to ensure reliability and safety.
+This paper addresses these challenges by proposing a novel similarity score that quantifies the match between the dynamic evolution of the reservoir states during training and inference.
+By identifying deviations in reservoir behavior, the method provides an implicit indicator of epistemic uncertainty and potential out-of-distribution inputs.
+This approach enhances model confidence, interpretability, and adaptability in non-stationary scenarios, requiring no additional training and operating independently of model accuracy, making it lightweight and easily deployable.

 ## Authors